 Alcohol Abuse Statistics: Concerning alcohol abuse statistics and basic alcohol facts and info about alcohol abuse, according to a study undertaken by The National Center on Addiction and Substance Abuse (CASA) at Columbia University in 2005, the following alcohol abuse statistics and alcoholism statistics were discovered:

-- According to alcohol abuse and alcoholism facts uncovered by alcohol research, American youth who drinking before the of age 15 are four times more likely to become alcoholics than young people who do not drink before the age of 21.
+- According to alcohol abuse and alcoholism facts uncovered by alcohol research, American youth who drink before the of age 15 are four times more likely to become alcoholics than young people who do not drink before the age of 21.
 This statistic focuses on the importance of drinking at a later rather than at an earlier age.
 This statistics also points out very clearly how abuse and alcohol go together, even for teenagers.

 - The 25.9% of underage drinkers who are alcohol abusers and alcohol dependent drink 47.3% of the alcohol that is consumed by all underage drinkers.